AmbroseWebGroup/FlowNav/readme.md

 ## Changelog

+### Alpha 1.1.2

+- The JSON path is now relative to the `flownav(.min).js` file meaning as long as this file and the `navbar.json` file are in the same directory, the JS & CSS will work in any document location relative to the root

 ### Alpha 1.1.1

 - The navigation open state is no longer preserved when resizing the screen across the 700px threshold